 After graduating from high school, Sean looked unsuccessfully for jobs.
 "I sent out job applications, but got no replies," he recalls.
 By his own admission, he had a few "run ins with the law" as a teen, most stemming from domestic disturbances.
 There was discord at home, for Sean greatly disliked his mother's live-in boyfriend.
 Disputes arose, and and Mary "Jackie" Ellis called the cops a couple of times "to teach Sean a lesson."

-In one such incident, Sean took his two-year old sister for a walk around the block to escape the noisy argument and soothe her crying.
-Suddenly, he felt a policeman's tap on his shoulder and he was arrested for "kidnapping."
+In one such incident, Sean had taken his then two-year-old sister for a walk around the block, to escape the noisy argument and soothe her crying, when he suddenly felt a policeman's tap on his shoulder.
+He was arrested for "kidnapping."
 (The charge was later dropped.)

-Despite negative press commentary about Sean following his arrest (former Boston Globe columnist Mike Barnicle, citing no specifics, called him "a one-man crime wave"), Sean was never charged with street violence -- and never convicted of a crime.
+Despite negative press commentary about Sean following his arrest (former Boston Globe columnist Mike Barnicle, citing no specifics, called him "a one-man crime wave"), Sean had never been charged with street violence -- and had never been convicted of a crime.
 "It was all small stuff in Dorchester District Court that was going to be dismissed," Boston Globe reporter John Ellement told this author in a phone interview following Sean's conviction.

 Looking back on the dangerous city streets he negotiated daily as a teen, Sean Ellis has said more than once, "If I'd not been in prison, I definitely could have been killed."

 In 2013 Sean wrote, "Rather than succumb to the negative pressures of this penal setting, I continuously work to prove my innocence and to better myself."